sara-02/WTM/markdown/fast-style-transfer.md

 # cat fast_style.sh
 ```

 you will see an example script you can use to run Fast Style Transfer on an image.
-Here's what it looks like (but, no need to run this command now, we will do so in a moment below).
+Here's what it looks like (but, no need to run this command now, we will do so in a moment, below):

 ```
 cd /workshop/fast-style-transfer